 z/OS 2.2 added support for FSEXEC calls.
-You can prevent users from executing any file in a z/OS® File System (zFS) file system or Temporary File System (TFS) by defining a general resource profile in the FSEXEC class.
-This enables you to use external security commands to restrict z/OS UNIX access to the specified file system for most users while allowing selected users and groups to remain eligible for execute access.
+Execution of any file in a z/OSĀ® File System (zFS) or Temporary File System (TFS) is enabled by the definition of a general resource profile in the FSEXEC class.
+External security commands can restrict z/OS UNIX access to the specified file system for most users while allowing selected users and groups to remain eligible for execute access.

 When a file system is protected by an FSEXEC profile with UACC(NONE), only users and groups with UPDATE access authority or higher are eligible for execute file access.
 Eligible users are then subject to the usual authorization checking, which includes checking for superuser authority, ownership, permission bits, access control lists (ACLs), and UNIXPRIV authorities.